 Description

-The Counselling Program provides individual and/or family counselling for youth ages 12-19, who are on Probation or involved in Youth Justice programming at AYSP, and experiencing mental health challenges.
+The Halton/Peel Counselling program provides individual and/or family counselling for youth ages 12-19, who are on Probation or involved in Youth Justice programming at AYSP, and experiencing mental health challenges.
 Sessions are office-based and/or virtual and length of service may range between 6 to 12 months, as determined by client needs and goals.

 Goals of the Program